Continental System: Portugal and Spain

 Portugal openly refused to join the Continental System.
 In 1793, Portugal signed a treaty of mutual assistance with Britain.
-After the Treaty of Tilsit of July 1807, Napoleon attempted to capture the Portuguese Fleet and the House of Braganza, and to occupy the Portuguese ports.
-He failed, as Queen Maria I of Portugal took her fleet and transferred the Portuguese court to Brazil with a Royal Navy escort.
+After the Treaty of Tilsit in July 1807, Napoleon attempted to capture the Portuguese fleet and the House of Braganza, and to occupy the Portuguese ports.
+He failed, as Prince-regent John VI, acting for his mother, Queen Maria I of Portugal, took the fleet and transferred the Portuguese court to Brazil with a Royal Navy escort.
 The Portuguese population rose in revolt against the French invaders, with the help of the British Army under Arthur Wellesley, later the Duke of Wellington.
 Napoleon intervened, and the Peninsular War began in 1808.
-Napoleon also forced the Spanish royal family to abdicate their throne in favor of Napoleon's brother, Joseph.
+Napoleon also forced the Spanish royal family to abdicate their throne in favour of Napoleon's brother, Joseph.